 Birth of Virat Kohli

 Birth of a man who starred in two World Cups for India before he turned 23.
 Virat Kohli captained the Under-19 side to the title in Malaysia in 2008, and in 2011 stood alongside Tendulkar and Co in Mumbai, having scored a crucial 35 in the final and a century in the opening game of the real thing.
-When Kohli made his senior debut, he was better known for his brash manner, but mentored by players like Anil Kumble and Rahul Dravid in his Bangalore IPL franchise, he soon turned into a mature and reliable middle-order batsman.
-In his first three years of ODI cricket, Kohli scored seven hundreds, four of them in chases.
+In his first seven years of ODI cricket, Kohli scored 23 hundreds, ten of them in chases.
 He was picked in the Test side in June 2011.
 By the time Dravid and VVS Laxman had retired in 2012, India had one young batsman fit to replace them in the middle order.
 Kohli impressed everyone when he scored his maiden hundred in Adelaide, India's only century of the 2011-12 series.
 At the same venue in 2014, in his first Test as captain, Kohli made twin hundreds in a loss.
 He became the full-time Test captain towards the end of that series when MS Dhoni retired and went on to win his first full series 2-1, in Sri Lanka, seven months later - India's first series win in the country in 22 years.
 Late in 2015, Kohli became the fastest in the world to 1000 runs in T20 internationals, and a few months later, the fastest in the world to 7000 runs in ODIs.
 The form rubbed off in Tests too - between July 2016 and July 2017, he averaged 67.04, converting four of his six hundreds into doubles.